yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps - Developer edition.md

 3. You will be asked to install other tools throughout the exercises.

-> **VERY IMPORTANT: You should be typing all of the commands as they appear in the guide, except where explicitly stated in this document.
+> **VERY IMPORTANT**: You should be typing all of the commands as they appear in the guide, except where explicitly stated in this document.
 Do not try to copy and paste to your command windows or other documents where you are instructed to enter information shown in this document.
-There can be issues with Copy and Paste that result in errors, execution of instructions, or creation of file content.**
+There can be issues with Copy and Paste that result in errors, execution of instructions, or creation of file content.

 ## Exercise 1: Create and run a Docker application